A complete breed guide for German Shepherd dogs

 German Shepherd puppies require a diet that is less energy dense than a standard puppy food, because overfeeding and an overweight body condition are important risk factors for the development of orthopaedic disease.
 Diets formulated for large breed puppies also contain an appropriate amount of calcium and phosphorus with a lower overall calcium content than a regular growth diet.
 Puppy diets should be fed in controlled amounts to promote a slow rate of growth and a lean body condition score.

-Top food recommendations for German Shepherd Puppies
+Best food for German Shepherd Puppies

 Designed specifically for German Shepherd puppies up to 15 months of age, this diet is highly digestible and formulated in an exclusive kibble size and shape.